Automated forest inventory: analysis of high-density airborne LiDAR point clouds with 3D deep learning: Materials and methods

-The two embeddings are separately clustered to tree candidates: offsets are explicitly added to the point coordinates and the resulting, shifted points are clustered with simple region growing, with a threshold for the maximum distance.
-Clusters in the 5D embedding space, where distances do not have a direct geometric interpretation, are found with the mean-shift method.
 The two (redundant) sets of tree instance candidates are merged and filtered with another small neural network, called ScoreNet~\citep{Jiang2020JunePointGroup}, that predicts how well each instance candidate matches a ground truth (GT) tree instance (i.e., ScoreNet~\citep{Jiang2020JunePointGroup}).
 That ScoreNet is a small 3D U-Net followed by max-pooling and a fully connected layer, and is trained to regress the maximal expected intersection over union (IoU) between an instance candidate and any of the actual trees.
 The candidates are then ordered by their score and pruned with greedy non-maximum suppression to obtain the final set of individual tree instances.
 All non-tree points are assigned the instance label $-1$.
 See~\citep{Xiang2023Towards} for further details.

 At test time cylindrical blocks are not sampled at random, but on a regular $(x,y)$-grid, to ensure even coverage of the plot.
 Overlapping blocks are merged by re-assigning instance IDs such that they are globally unique, while greedily fusing instances that were split across more than one block~\citep{Xiang2023Towards}.
 We slightly modify the original block merging scheme and fuse the instances whose intersection has the highest overlap with the smaller instance (rather than with the union).
 After block merging the points discarded by the initial voxel grid subsampling are reinserted and labeled with the nearest-neighbour method, such that every observed scan point has a semantic class and an instance ID.